 Don’t feel the need to change your strings once the metallic pinging is gone from them because the metallic pinging is something that you want more than anything else to stretch out of your strings when your first put them on!
 Yes, that’s right; you don’t want the pinging because it means that the strings are slack, and when guitar strings are slack they tend to slip and your tuning suffers in return.

 But this doesn’t mean that you have to change strings when they become rusty or coated in grime.
 In fact, you could change strings as often as once a week if you have the funds to buy a pack of strings every week.
 It all depends on your personal preference.

 If you prefer the feel of fresh new strings under your fingers, then you can change your strings as much as you like.
 Likewise, if you prefer your strings a bit worn in, you can wait until your strings are a bit grimy and a bit dirty.

 If you are on a tighter budget, one option is boiling your strings.
 However, we don’t put too much faith into boiling strings as is usually does more harm than good (creating dead spots, making the strings very, very brittle), so only do this if you have backup strings and your strings are at the end of their proverbial rope.

 Coated strings are a great option to help save cash.
 While they are a bit more expensive, they do tend to last three times as long as normal strings.

 If you don’t wipe your guitar strings off after every single playing and practice session, you are helping your strings to erode.
 Keep your strings clean and they will last longer.
 As for changing, well, that’s up to you!

-Learn And Master Guitar Setup & Maintenance is a comprehensive step-by-step video course that shows you how to setup your guitar at home using simple tools.
-You will be able save time and money by learning to make your own adjustments for maximum playability and better tone.
+Learn And Master Guitar Setup & Maintenance is a comprehensive step-by-step video course that shows you how to set up your guitar at home using simple tools.
+You will be able to save time and money by learning to make your own adjustments for maximum playability and better tone.